-Subcommittee means a subordinate decision-making body established by a council, or a committee of a council, local board or community board.
+Subcommittee means a subordinate decision-making body established by a community board.
 See definition of "Committee".

 Working day means a day of the week other than:

 - Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, Matariki, and Waitangi Day.
 If Waitangi Day or Anzac Day falls on a Saturday or a Sunday, then the following Monday; - (b) The day observed in the appropriate area as the anniversary of the province of which the area forms a part; and - (c) A day in the period commencing with 20 December in any year and ending with 10 January in the following year.